Skip to content

 • Travel Documents: Passport matters, replacement documents in case of loss

-• Notarizations: Depending on the case and jurisdiction
+• Certifications: depending on the case and jurisdiction

 • Emergencies: Support in acute crisis situations

-• Visas: Jurisdiction according to main destination and procedure
+• Visas: Jurisdiction according to main travel destination and procedure

 Austria in Peru

 According to official information, the Austrian Embassy in Lima covers both Peru and Bolivia.
-Consular matters often require appointments, while emergencies are covered by a separate contact number.
+Consular matters often require an appointment, while emergencies are covered by separate availability.

 Austrian Embassy Lima: Contact and Location